5 Calendar-based design

 P(Cross) if HR=0.6 0.9000 0.1000

-Note that calendar fraction spending below gives much more conservative interim bounds than information fraction spending above.
-This behavior is due to event accumulation slowing down as the trial proceeds; this is not always the case.
+Note that calendar-based spending below can yield more conservative interim bounds than information-based spending above when event accumulation slows as the trial proceeds; this is not always the case.

 gsDesign::gsBoundSummary(gsSurvCalendar(spending = "calendar"))